PRE-NUPTIAL AGREEMENTS IN IRELAND

 As with most celebrity couples it was assumed that a water-tight pre-nuptial agreement would be put in place, however George’s wife-to-be is a highly respected attorney so perhaps this is how the issue was avoided.
-We must assume that Clooney has considered the impact this will have in the event of a future divorce, especially in light of the fact that he has played the part of a divorce attorney is one of his movies.
+We must assume that Clooney has considered the impact this will have should there be a future divorce, particularly because he has played the part of a divorce attorney is one of his movies.

-What we are seeing more regularly here in Ireland is the reluctance of older generations to transfer land to younger generations in the fear that the land will be lost in the event of a marriage breakup.
+What we are seeing more regularly here in Ireland is the reluctance of older generations to transfer land to younger generations in the fear that they will loose the land should the marriage break down.
 Unfortunately this has a very real impact on younger farmers and can result in stagnation of the farm or the land.

 The Irish Farmers Association has long been advocating for the recognition of prenuptial agreements under Irish law.
 This lobbying is not without good reason and at the heart of its purpose is to protect generational family owned land from being sold or divided between parties due to the breakdown of a marriage.

-The Irish Farmers Association is asking that farmers be permitted to draft contracts prior to getting married to protect the family farm for future generations and ensure it remains whole in the event of a divorce.
+The Irish Farmers Association is asking that farmers be permitted to draft contracts prior to getting married to protect the family farm for future generations and ensure it remains whole should a divorce occur.
 These contracts would make clear the assets owned by each party prior to the marriage taking place.
 We strongly believe that pre-nups would greatly assist the legal process in the division of assets following the breakdown of a marriage and would reduce costs to all parties, the judicial system and the state.

 There’s a perception in Ireland that prenuptial agreements are only for A-list Hollywood celebrities, this couldn’t be further from the truth and will only serve to benefit and protect those entering into marriage.

 Another important point to note is that the age of marriage has greatly increased over the last two decades here in Ireland.
 This has resulted in the accumulation of more assets prior to marriage and these assets need to be protected.
 Often, we find that one or both parties have inherited property, businesses and estates or items that have been passed down from generation to generation.
-A prenuptial agreement, drawn up with both parties in mind will set out clearly the division of these assets in the event of divorce and will put minds at ease.
+A prenuptial agreement, drawn up with both parties in mind will set out clearly the division of these assets upon divorce and will put minds at ease.
 There is not a set format for a prenuptial agreement, so a contract can be tailored and drafted for each couple in a unique and thoughtful manner.
-In the event that the couple decides to divorce, all assets attained prior to the marriage will remain the property of the individual.
+Should a couple decide to divorce, all assets attained prior to the marriage will remain the property of the individual.
 This document will also set out the division of any assets attained during the marriage.

 There is no limit or minimum value amount placed on assets that can be listed in a prenuptial agreement.
 Small items, valuable items, income, pensions, stocks, shares, savings, land and property can all be accounted for.
 It is important to note that only items with a financial value can be listed in the pre-nup, it can not be used to make arrangements for the custody of children.